-As a personal injury law firm, Loncar Lyon Jenkins has seen countless car accident victims injured because of the actions of a distracted driver.
-Nowadays, the most common form of distraction while driving is texting.
-To help highlight this issue, we started our Distraction-Free Driving PSA Scholarship.
+As a personal injury law firm, Loncar Lyon Jenkins has seen many car accident victims hurt by distracted drivers.
+Today, the most common form of distraction is texting while driving.
+To raise awareness about this issue, we launched the Distraction-Free Driving PSA Scholarship.

 Those tips include pulling over to a safe location before operating your phone or using hands-free devices.
 Short and to the point, her PSA is effective at showcasing the dangers and the sad universality of texting while driving.